 We've also see a concept phone by one of HTC's concept artists, known as the HTC Ocean, which was shown off with a 'Sense Touch' feature, which allowed users to control aspects of the phone by swiping or tapping the metal frame that ran along the edge.

 This could be used for example to adjust the volume of your music or the brightness of your screen with a swipe, or to take a photo with a tap.

 No. Source: "Ocean is real and alive." https://t.co/aBUrpNYR5R18 October 2016

-In which case, whether or not the Ocean is the HTC 11, there's a fair chance that 'Sense Touch' could make its way to HTC's next flagship.
+But even if the Ocean isn't the HTC 11, there's a chance that 'Sense Touch' could make its way to HTC's next flagship.

 We've also seen leaks of another upcoming HTC handset and it's missing a headphone port.
 While probably not the HTC 11, this looks to be a high-end, mainstream phone, so HTC may well also cut the headphone port from the HTC 11.